haacked/haacked.com/_posts/archived/2006-03-02-ReflectionsOnTheRelease.aspx.markdown

 ---
 layout: post
-title: "Reflections On The Release"
+title: Reflections On The Release
 date: 2006-03-02 -0800
 comments: true
 disqus_identifier: 11943
 categories: []
+redirect_from: "/archive/2006/03/01/ReflectionsOnTheRelease.aspx/"
 ---

 I have never worked as part of a shrink wrapped product team, which makes working on
 [Subtext](http://subtextproject.com/ "Subtext Project Website") the